minminfu/minminfu.github.io/_pages/publications.md

 <b>Fu, M.</b>, Cane, M.A., Molnar, P., & Tziperman, E. (2021).
 Wetter Subtropics Lead to Reduced Pliocene Coastal Upwelling. *Paleoceanography, Submitted*

 <b>Fu, M.</b> & Tziperman, E. (2021).
-A model study of the role of convection in the dynamics of westerly wind bursts. *Journal of CLimate*
+A model study of the role of convection in the dynamics of westerly wind bursts. *Journal of Climate*

 <b>Fu, M.</b> & Tziperman, E. (2019).
 Essential ingredients to the dynamics of westerly wind bursts. *Journal of Climate*